ivyrze/omeka-s-module-simplepdf/README.md

 gulp
 ```

+## Interoperability

+In order to use this module in conjunction with [AmazonS3](https://github.com/Daniel-KM/Omeka-S-module-AmazonS3), you must [setup a CORS policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) on your buckets.

 ## License

 This module uses a GPLv3 license.
 It relies on [Mozilla's pdf.js](https://github.com/mozilla/pdf.js), which is released under an Apache license.